briankirkpatrick/ActivityRecognitionProject/CodeBook.md

 fBodyAccJerkMag: num - mean and standard deviation calculations of the magnitude of the three dimensional frequency domain signals of the body linear acceleration (or Jerk).
 Calculations are a summary of all measurements taken for each activity performed by a given subject.

-* 63. fBodyBodyAccJerkMag.mean
+* 63. fBodyAccJerkMag.mean
-* 64. fBodyBodyAccJerkMag.std
+* 64. fBodyAccJerkMag.std

 fBodyGyroMag: num - mean and standard deviation calculations of the magnitude of the three dimensional frequency domain signals of the body gyroscope.
 Calculations are a summary of all measurements taken for each activity performed by a given subject.

-* 65. fBodyBodyGyroMag.mean
+* 65. fBodyGyroMag.mean
-* 66. fBodyBodyGyroMag.std
+* 66. fBodyGyroMag.std

 fBodyGyroJerkMag: num - mean and standard deviation calculations of the magnitude of the three-dimensional frequency domain signals of the body angular velocity (or Jerk).
 Calculations are a summary of all measurements taken for each activity performed by a given subject.

-* 67. fBodyBodyGyroJerkMag.mean
+* 67. fBodyGyroJerkMag.mean
-* 68. fBodyBodyGyroJerkMag.std
+* 68. fBodyGyroJerkMag.std